-Salkantay Trek to Laguna Humantay Blue Lagoon Full day
+Salkantay Trail Hike to Humantay Blue Lagoon Full day

-This Salkantay Trek to Laguna Humantay is a one-day hike to visit the beautiful turquoise lake at the base of the glacial mountain of Humantay, located in the Vilcabamba mountain range.
-This is nature at its most spectacular, as a special algae in the lake, combined with the reflection of the surrounding greenery, the blue sky and the splendor of the Andean sun mix to create a deep shade of turquoise blue that is very rare indeed.
+The Salkantay Trek to Humantay Lagoon is a one-day hike to visit the beautiful turquoise lake at the base of the glacial mountain of Humantay, located in the Vilcabamba mountain range.
+Enjoy nature at its most spectacular,!
+The special algae in the lake, combined with the reflection of the surrounding greenery, the blue sky, and the splendor of the Andean sun, mix together to create a deep shade of turquoise blue that is very rare indeed.

 Price:$150USD per person

-Your Salkantay Trek to Laguna Humantay Blue Lagoon starts with an early morning pick up (4AM) from your hotel or Air BnB within Cusco city.
+Your one day hike on the Salkantay Trail to the Humantay Blue Lagoon starts with an early morning pick up (4AM) from your hotel or Air BnB within Cusco city.
 The drive itself is most interesting as we have amazing views of the mountains as we drive along, also passing through a few indigenous villages and cornfields en route to the trailhead.
 The drive to Soraypampa is about 3 hours, and we will be starting our hike at an elevation of 3800 meters/12,460 feet.
 Here, surrounded by majestic mountains and valleys, your hiking team will prepare a delicious breakfast to give you lots of energy before we start our ascent.
-The uphill hike along the Salkantay trail is 1½ to 2 hours, with your guide pointing out the various flora and fauna along the way, perhaps stopping for a postcard-perfect shot of the snow-capped peaks here and there.
+The uphill hike along the Salkantay Trail is 1½ to 2 hours, with your guide pointing out the various flora and fauna along the way, perhaps stopping for a postcard-perfect shot of the snow-capped peaks here and there.

 - Pick up from your hotel